gluster/gluster-kubernetes/README.md

 [vagrant@master]$ mv topology.json.sample topology.json
 ```

+*If not running in the provided vagrant, make sure to edit the topology.json node, zone, device names to match you're kubernetes cluster.*

 The following commands are meant to be run with administrative privileges
 (e.g. `sudo su` beforehand).